naturelovermanjil/weather_chamber/README.md

-an simple humidifier created using particle PHOTON device where the output is displayed in the BLYNK app.
+an simple weather chamber, created using particle PHOTON device where the output is displayed in the BLYNK app.